longla/johnny-biz-pet/phase2_plan.md

 This involves creating the secure dashboard for sitters to manage their jobs.
 This portal will be a section of the application accessible only to users with the `SITTER` role.
 The UI will be designed with a mobile-first approach.

-- [ ] **Implement Sitter Login:** Allow sitters to log in for the first time using the link from their invitation email to set their password.
+- [x] **Implement Sitter Login:** Allow sitters to log in for the first time using the link from their invitation email to set their password.
-- [ ] **Build Sitter UI:** Create the dashboard layout for the Sitter portal, ensuring it is responsive and mobile-friendly.
+- [x] **Build Sitter UI:** Create the dashboard layout for the Sitter portal, ensuring it is responsive and mobile-friendly.
-- [ ] **Develop Request Management:**
+- [x] **Develop Request Management:**
-  - [ ] Display a list of new, pending booking requests assigned to the logged-in sitter in a mobile-friendly way.
+  - [x] Display a list of new, pending booking requests assigned to the logged-in sitter in a mobile-friendly way.
-  - [ ] Implement the "Accept" and "Decline" buttons and the backend logic that follows (e.g., updating status, notifying other sitters).
+  - [x] Implement the "Accept" and "Decline" buttons and the backend logic that follows (e.g., updating status, notifying other sitters).
-- [ ] **Develop "My Bookings" View:** Create the views where a sitter can see their upcoming, confirmed bookings as well as a history of their past, completed bookings, optimized for mobile.
+- [x] **Develop "My Bookings" View:** Create the views where a sitter can see their upcoming, confirmed bookings as well as a history of their past, completed bookings, optimized for mobile.

+### Milestone 4: Enhance Sitter Profile Management

+This milestone focuses on expanding the data we store for sitters and updating the Admin Portal to manage this new information.

+- [ ] **Update Database Schema:** Add `first_name`, `last_name`, and `address` fields to the database.
+- [ ] **Update Admin UI:** Modify the "New Sitter" and "Edit Sitter" forms in the Admin Portal to support the new fields.

-### Milestone 4: Refactor the Public Booking & Waiver System
+### Milestone 5: Refactor the Public Booking & Waiver System

 This is the final milestone where we connect the new backend to the public-facing website.